Enrollment limited. Application deadline: May 1, 2018 or until full.2018 London Application (PDF)

 During the program, you stay in the graduate facilities in the Student Village on the Queen Mary University of London, Mile End campus.
 All rooms have single en-suite facilities, with desk, closet, cable connection with free high-speed internet access, toilet and shower or bath, and small refrigerator.
 Rooms are arranged in flats housing 4 to 6 students, with each flat sharing a kitchen and dining facility.

-Steps away from the student housing is a newly renovated cafeteria, a Starbucks, and modern laundry facilities.
+Steps away from the student housing is a newly renovated cafeteria, a Starbucks, and laundry facilities.
 The neighborhood has small and large grocery stores, restaurants, and coffee shops.

 Students with Disabilities